 Additionally, parents or carers of children who are summer born (those born between 1st April and 31st August) may request that their child is admitted outside their normal age group and be admitted to the Reception year for the September following their fifth birthday rather than Year One.
 Parents or carers will be requested to make their request in writing to Luton Council’s Admissions Department and any such requests will be considered on a case-by-case basis, taking into account the best interests of the child concerned.
 The final decision will be communicated to parents and carers in writing.

 Once the number of pupils reaches the admission number in each year group, a waiting list if formed.
 Positions on the waiting list are organised in the order of priority of the school’s admissions criteria.
-A waiting list for Reception, Year One and Year Two places at Someries Infant School will be held as follows:
+A waiting list for Reception, Year One and Year Two places at Someries Infant School and Early Childhood Education Centre will be held as follows:

 ‘In-year’ applications received during autumn term